-Once your visitors arrives at your building, how do you know who they are and what are their reasons for visiting?
-Recognising your visitors is an important technique here for a great visitor experience and ensuring your building's safety.
+Once your visitors arrive at your building, how do you know who they are and what are their reasons for visiting?
+Recognising your visitors is an important technique here for a great visitor experience and ensuring your building’s safety.

 Does your reception team recognise your guests right away?
-To ensure your visitor is greeted professionally, you can:
+To ensure your visitors are greeted professionally, you can:

-Use dedicated receptionists - It could be people intensive if you have a large amount of visitors.
-If your receptionists need to handle administrative tasks as well, delivering a first class customer service might not be easy at busy times.
+Use dedicated receptionists – It could be people-intensive if you have a large number of visitors.
+If your receptionists need to handle administrative tasks as well, delivering first-class customer service might not be easy at busy times.
 Any single point of failure is putting your business reputation at risk.

 Combine people and technology - However, using people is expensive.
 Vgreet visitor management system is capable of upgrading your reception to an elastic reception service that combines people and technology to deliver the best visitor experience.
-With Vgreet visitor management system, your front desk staff are fully aware who is coming to the office.
-Vgreet quick pass visitor management handles up to 20,000 visitors a month capacity.
+Adding visitor management software that can assist your front desk and reception staff are fully aware of who is coming to the office, handling up to 20,000 visitors a month capacity.
 Your visitors will always be recognised and greeted professionally.

 Impress them with a slick meeting invite